Keratin: Type I and II keratins

 The human genome has 54 functional annotated keratin genes, of which 28 are type I keratins and 26 are type II keratins.

 Keratin (high molecular weight) in bile duct cell and oval cells of horse liver.

 Fibrous keratin molecules supercoil to form a very stable, left-handed superhelical motif to multimerise, forming filaments consisting of multiple copies of the keratin monomer.

 The major force that keeps the coiled-coil structure is hydrophobic interactions between apolar residues along the keratin's helical segments.

-Limited interior space is the reason why the triple helix of the (unrelated) structural protein collagen, found in skin, cartilage and bone, likewise has a high percentage of glycine.
+The keratin supercoil shape has limited space in the interior of the coil.
+This size restriction is balanced in keratin by a high frequency of glycine residues, the smallest protein amino-acid.
+A high frequency of glycine residues is also seen in collagen structural proteins, which also feature a size-constrained helical shape.
 The connective tissue protein elastin also has a high percentage of both glycine and alanine.
 A preponderance of amino acids with small, nonreactive side groups is characteristic of structural proteins, for which H-bonded close packing is more important than chemical specificity.